-Directive 2013/36/EU of the European Parliament and of the Council of 26 June 2013 on access to the activity of credit institutions and the prudential supervision of credit institutions and investment firms, amending Directive 2002/87/EC and repealing Directives 2006/48/EC and 2006/49/EC (OJ L 176, 27.6.2013, p.
+10 Directive 2013/36/EU of the European Parliament and of the Council of 26 June 2013 on access to the activity of credit institutions and the prudential supervision of credit institutions and investment firms, amending Directive 2002/87/EC and repealing Directives 2006/48/EC and 2006/49/EC (OJ L 176, 27.6.2013, p.
 338).

-- required to either limit the amount of cash initial margin collected for the purpose of this Regulation or to diversify the exposures by using more than one custodian. - (30) The value of collateral should not exhibit a significant correlation with the creditworthiness of the poster of collateral or the value of the underlying non-centrally cleared derivatives portfolio since this would undermine the effectiveness of the protection offered by the collateral collected.
-Accordingly, securities issued by the poster of collateral or its related entities should not be accepted as collateral.
-Counterparties should also be required to monitor that collateral collected is not subject to other forms of wrong way risk. - (31) It should be possible for the non-defaulting counterparty to liquidate assets collected as collateral as initial or variation margin in a sufficiently short time in order to protect against losses on non-centrally cleared OTC derivatives contracts in the event of a counterparty default.
+- (32) It should be possible for the non-defaulting counterparty to liquidate assets collected as collateral as initial or variation margin in a sufficiently short time in order to protect against losses on non-centrally cleared OTC derivatives contracts in the event of a counterparty default.
 These assets should therefore be highly liquid and should not be exposed to excessive credit, market or foreign exchange risk.
-To the extent that the value of the collateral is exposed to these risks, appropriately risk-sensitive haircuts should be applied. - (32) In order to ensure the timely transfer of collateral, counterparties should have efficient operational processes in place.
+To the extent that the value of the collateral is exposed to these risks, appropriately risk-sensitive haircuts should be applied. - (33) In order to ensure the timely transfer of collateral, counterparties should have efficient operational processes in place.
 This requires that the processes for the bilateral exchange of collateral are sufficiently detailed, transparent and robust.
 A failure by counterparties to agree upon and establish an operational framework for efficient calculation, notification and finalisation of margin calls can lead to disputes and failed exchanges of collateral that result in uncollateralised exposures under OTC derivative contracts.
 As a result, it is essential that counterparties set clear internal policies and standards in respect of collateral transfers.
 Any deviation from those policies should be rigorously reviewed by all relevant internal stakeholders that are required to authorise those deviations.
-Furthermore, all applicable terms in respect of operational exchange of collateral should be accurately recorded in detail in a robust, prompt and systematic way. - (33) An exchange of collateral agreement should be concluded between counterparties entering into OTC derivative contracts in order to provide legal certainty.
-As a result, the exchange of collateral agreement should include all material rights and obligations of the counterparties applicable to non-centrally cleared OTC derivative contracts. - (34) Collateral protects the collecting counterparty in the event of the default of the posting counterparty.
+Furthermore, all applicable terms in respect of operational exchange of collateral should be accurately recorded in detail in a robust, prompt and systematic way. - (34) An exchange of collateral agreement should be concluded between counterparties entering into OTC derivative contracts in order to provide legal certainty.
+As a result, the exchange of collateral agreement should include all material rights and obligations of the counterparties applicable to non-centrally cleared OTC derivative contracts. - (35) Collateral protects the collecting counterparty in the event of the default of the posting counterparty.
 However, both counterparties are also responsible for ensuring that the manner in which collateral collected is held does not increase the risk of a loss of excess posted collateral for the posting counterparty in case the collecting counterparty defaults.
-For this reason, the bilateral agreement between the counterparties should allow both counterparties to access the collateral in a timely manner when they have the right to do so, hence the need for rules on segregation and for rules providing for an assessment of the effectiveness of the agreement in this respect, taking into account the legal constraints and the market practices of each jurisdiction. - (35) The re-hypothecation, re-pledge or re-use of collateral collected as initial margins would create new risks for counterparties due to claims of third parties over the assets in the event of a default.
+For this reason, the bilateral agreement between the counterparties should allow both counterparties to access the collateral in a timely manner when they have the right to do so, hence the need for rules on segregation and for rules providing for an assessment of the effectiveness of the agreement in this respect, taking into account the legal constraints and the market practices of each jurisdiction. - (36) The re-hypothecation, re-pledge or re-use of collateral collected as initial margins would create new risks for counterparties due to claims of third parties over the assets in the event of a default.
 Legal and operational complications could delay the return of the collateral in the event of a default of the initial collateral collector or the third party or even make it impossible.
 In order to preserve the efficiency of the framework and ensure a proper mitigation of counterparty credit risks, the re-hypothecation, re-pledge or re-use of collateral collected as initial margin should therefore not be permitted.